DoctorMcKay/node-steam-user/README.md

 An array containing license data for the packages which your Steam account owns. `null` until [`licenses`](#licenses-1) is emitted.

+### users

+An object containing persona data about all Steam users we've encountered or requested data for.
+Key are 64-bit SteamIDs, values are identical to the objects received in the [`user`](#user) event.

+### groups

+An object containing information about all Steam groups we've encountered.
+Keys are 64-bit SteamIDs, values are identical to those received in the [`group`](#group) event.

+### myFriends

+An object whose keys are 64-bit SteamIDs, and whose values are values from the `EFriendRelationship` enum.
+Therefore, you can deduce your friends list from this object.

+When we get unfriended, instead of setting the value to `EFriendRelationship.None`, the key is deleted from the object entirely.

+### myGroups

+An object whose keys are 64-bit SteamIDs, and whose values are from the `EFriendRelationship` enum.
+Therefore, you can deduce which groups you're in from this object.

+When we leave a group, instead of setting the value to `EFriendRelationship.None`, the key is deleted from the object entirely.

 # Methods

 ### Constructor([client][, options])